Who Is Natalie Eastman?

 Your Biblical Breakthrough: Best Practices in Bible Study and Interpretation / A Global Telesummit for Women

-During this one-day, virtual (online) event, five presenters will give attendees their best, go-to practices and principles for good, solid, seminary-level Bible study.
-Additionally, each presenter will have goodies and giveaways for attendees to access!
-It will be so not-to-miss, it’s ridiculous.
+Natalie founded, organizes, and hosts “Your Biblical Breakthrough” training telesummits for women.
+During these one-day, virtual (online) event, four or five presenters give attendees their best, go-to practices and principles for good, solid, seminary-level Bible study.
+Additionally, each presenter provides goodies and giveaways for attendees to access!
+These training events are so not-to-miss, it’s ridiculous.
 Each and every presenter is highly qualified to teach best practices in biblical interpretation and will be doing so in an accessible, digestible, and down-to-earth way.

 Event Registration & Location: www.YourBiblicalBreakthrough.com (site not live yet)